microsoft/unilm/textdiffuser/README.md

 ├── ├── └── ocr.txt           # ocr detection and recognition results
 ```

-The urls of each image is at this [link](https://layoutlm.blob.core.windows.net/textdiffuser/laion_ocr_image_url.zip?sv=2022-11-02&ss=b&srt=o&sp=r&se=2033-06-08T16:48:15Z&st=2023-06-08T08:48:15Z&spr=https&sig=a9VXrihTzbWyVfaIDlIT1Z0FoR1073VB0RLQUMuudD4%3D) or [onedrive](https://mail2sysueducn-my.sharepoint.com/personal/huangyp28_mail2_sysu_edu_cn/_layouts/15/onedrive.aspx?ct=1686245253173&or=Teams%2DHL&ga=1&LOF=1&id=%2Fpersonal%2Fhuangyp28%5Fmail2%5Fsysu%5Fedu%5Fcn%2FDocuments%2Frelease%2Ftextdiffuser%2Fdata) (794.6MB).
+The urls of each image is at this [link](https://layoutlm.blob.core.windows.net/textdiffuser/mario_laion_image_url.zip?sv=2022-11-02&ss=b&srt=o&sp=r&se=2033-06-08T16:48:15Z&st=2023-06-08T08:48:15Z&spr=https&sig=a9VXrihTzbWyVfaIDlIT1Z0FoR1073VB0RLQUMuudD4%3D) or [onedrive](https://mail2sysueducn-my.sharepoint.com/personal/huangyp28_mail2_sysu_edu_cn/_layouts/15/onedrive.aspx?ct=1686245253173&or=Teams%2DHL&ga=1&LOF=1&id=%2Fpersonal%2Fhuangyp28%5Fmail2%5Fsysu%5Fedu%5Fcn%2FDocuments%2Frelease%2Ftextdiffuser%2Fdata) (794.6MB).
 The file structure is as follows:

 ```
-├── laion_ocr_image_url/
+├── maion_laion_image_url/
-│   ├── laion-ocr-url.txt         # urls for downloading by img2dataset
+│   ├── mario-laion-url.txt         # urls for downloading by img2dataset
-│   ├── laion-ocr-index-url.txt   # urls and indices for each image
+│   ├── mario-laion-index-url.txt   # urls and indices for each image
-│   └── laion-ocr-test-index.txt  # all indices for test dataset
+│   └── mario-laion-test-index.txt  # all indices for test dataset
 ```

 Please download img2dataset wiht ```pip install img2dataset```, and download the images using the following command:
 ```
-img2dataset --url_list=/path/to/laion-ocr-url.txt --output_folder=laion_ocr --thread_count=64 --image_size=512
+img2dataset --url_list=/path/to/mario-laion-url.txt --output_folder=laion_ocr --thread_count=64 --image_size=512
 ```

-After downloading, please follow ```laion-ocr-index-url.txt``` to move each image to the corresponding folders.
-Images with indices in ```laion-ocr-test-index.txt``` are used for testing.
+After downloading, please follow ```mario-laion-index-url.txt``` to move each image to the corresponding folders.
+Images with indices in ```mario-laion-test-index.txt``` are used for testing.
 Please note that some links may be <span style="color:red">**invalid**</span>
  since the owners remove the images from their website.

 ## :steam_locomotive: Train